Medical Benefits for PhD Candidates

 At Sackler Institute of Graduate Biomedical Sciences, our PhD candidates are eligible for medical benefits, including health insurance, throughout their tenure.

 All incoming and continuing students are entitled to receive medical benefits through NYU Grossman School of Medicine.
-During orientation, students receive a menu of options to choose from regarding their healthcare coverage by the NYU-UnitedHealthcare Preferred Provider Organization (PPO) Basic Plan and a comprehensive prescription plan.
-Dental coverage is available for an additional cost.
+During orientation, students receive a menu of options to choose from regarding their healthcare coverage from either Empire or UnitedHealthcare and a comprehensive prescription plan.
+Dental and vision coverage is available for an additional cost.
 All plans go into effect after the student’s August start date, on September 1.
 Coverage is renewed by calendar year.

 Healthcare Flexible Spending Account